 |Jack In The Box (UR)||Game?||Japanese 028E||?||Thanks Hiro, Bryan.
 Originally 022E, and 023E in some Pyuuta Jr catalogues.
 Believed unreleased; this picture is from my Pyuuta Jr. circular.
 Translated from the blurb (pardon my inaccuracies): "Alice's mysterious dream story -- collect hearts and spades when they appear from the surprise box[es].
 When the pop monster [Jack in the Box?] appears, use your stardust to chase him away."|

-The interesting thing is that these are universally all GRAPHIC/GBASIC, allowing people to look at the programs and learn from them or modify them.
-Except where noted, these were scanned off my Pyuuta mk II box.
-The TM-xx series have the Mark 2 versions on side A and the original Pyuuta versions on side B, so this implies that the original tapes won't work in English GBASIC (and therefore the Tutor).
+The interesting thing is that these are universally all GRAPHIC/G-BASIC, allowing people to look at the programs and learn from them or modify them.
+The TM-xx series have the Mark 2 versions on side A and the original Pyuuta versions on side B; the original tapes and the original Pyuuta G-BASIC versions do not load on an American Tutor or a mk II ("FORM ERR"), and at least the tapes I own say "not for use with Tomy Pyuuta Jr.".
 Doesn't matter as they were never sold in the USA anyway.

-I don't know very much about these titles, so my descriptions are lamentably terse.
+I know very little about some of these titles, so their descriptions are lamentably terse.

 |Blackbeard Crisis One-Hair Game (Kurohige Kiki Ichi-Kami Geemu) [A]

 |Game||?||?||Side A was apparently packed in with Pyuuta Data Recorders (minus side B), and both games in updated form appear on the second coin-op Pyuuta-kun.
 The slot machine is straight-forward; the Blackbeard game apparently involves predicting where his sword will point after he hides behind a barrel.
 A simple party guessing game.|

 Picture of Mt.
 Fuji and Shinkansen Bullet Train [B]